-Liz has participated in artist residencies across Portugal, France, and Hungary.
-Her work has also been published in outlets, including The Missouri Review, Slate, The Huffington Post, and more.
+Liz has participated in artist residencies in Portugal, France, and Hungary.
+This September, she will attend the Pine Meadow Ranch Residency in Sisters, Oregon.
+Her work has been published in outlets, including The Missouri Review, Slate, The Huffington Post, and the cover of Oregon Humanities Magazine.
+It will soon be in the photography publication, Fractions Magazine.

 Her current work reflects on mortality and the human condition, as well as our culture’s obsession with materialism.
-It expresses the transience of our existence through our shared experiences with food through imagery inspired by Dutch’s paintings, with a little added humor.
+It expresses the transience of our existence through our shared experiences with food through imagery inspired by Dutch and Spanish paintings, with a little added humor.

 For her daytime job, she is a rad food photographer.